emmvs/emmvs_intro/README.md

 - 👩🏼‍💻 Working on **nb-jb**, a website for women billard players

-- 🌱 Currently learning **React Native** while working as a Teacher & TA at Le Wagon, where I also learned how to code.
+- 🌱 Currently learning **React Native** while working as a Teacher at a coding school.

 - 👯 Additionally, as a team of five, we are currently collaborating on building a quiz app for an NGO called **Tech4Girls** where students, who are part of the Tech4Girls Education Program, can practice their coding skills.